philipbolle/saas-factory/SF_COMMAND/00_GRAND_UNIFIED_DOCTRINE.md

 ### Rollback Protocol
 In the event of a critical failure post-deployment, a rollback to the previous stable version will be initiated.
 The AI will be responsible for executing the rollback and providing a post-mortem analysis within one operational window.

+### Quarterly Red Team Simulation
+On the first day of each quarter, the Operator will task an independent AI agent (e.g., GPT-4, Claude) with a "Doctrine Collapse Simulation."
+The goal is to identify single points of failure, strategic fragility, and doctrinal blind spots.
+The outcome of this simulation will be logged, and any critical findings must be addressed within that quarter's operational window.

 ---

 ## SECTION V: Doctrine Amendment Protocol